-David manages all day-to-day operational activities, including the sales process, staff development and supervision, stock and logistics management, and supplier relations.
-He set up the office in Webuye, trains staff, and generally ensures that things are going smoothly.
-But most importantly, he’s trying to learn as much as he can from our clients, based on the Lean Start-up methodology of validated learning though constant customer feedback.
+David manages day-to-day operational activities in our two branches in Western Kenya, including staff development and supervision, stock and logistics management, and generally ensures that things are going smoothly.
+He lived in rural Kenya for 2 years setting up the Webuye office and learning as much as he can from our clients, which he still considers his most important job.
 (Why they make certain decisions in favour or against our products or services and bring these learnings into the company’s decisions).

 He’s also a part-time driver and cook for the rest of the team, as well as generally a rather Unreasonable Fellow.

-David spent four years at GVEP – an NGO funded by the World Bank, EU, the Swedish government, and USAID, amongst others – implementing programmes to improve energy access in Kenya and Rwanda.
-He set up GVEP’s Rwanda country office, recruiting and managing a growing team of dedicated local staff to work closely with government ministries to support local energy enterprises – from solar phone charging entrepreneurs to international hydropower projects.
+David spent four years at GVEP (now Energy4Impact) implementing programmes funded by the World Bank, the Swedish government, and USAID to improve energy access in Kenya and Rwanda.
+He set up their Rwanda country office, recruiting and managing a growing team of dedicated local staff to work closely with government ministries to support local energy enterprises – from solar phone charging entrepreneurs to international hydropower projects.

 When he’s not at work you’ll find him on top of the nearest mountain: he was brought up in the Alps – he simply can’t resist them.